 Because of backwater effects from the reservoir, there are no immediately upstream gages on Shell Creek or Prairie Creek that can be used to estimate inflows to the reservoir.
-Several adjustments were made to the gaged flow at the reservoir outfall, i.e., at the USGS Shell Creek near Punta Gorda, FL (02298202) gage, to account for missing records, withdrawals from the reservoir by the City of Punta Gorda, recorded zero flow days at the gage, and additional flows into the reservoir from excess irrigation in the watershed.
+Several adjustments were made to the gaged flow at the reservoir outfall, i.e., at the USGS Shell Creek near Punta Gorda, FL (02298202) gage, to account for missing records, withdrawals from the reservoir by the City of Punta Gorda, recorded zero flow days at the gage, and additional flows into the reservoir from agricultural runoff in the watershed.

 The period of record for Shell Creek near Punta Gorda gage is from 1966 to the present, with missing records from October 1, 1987 to September 30, 1994.
 To infill the missing flow records, a regression was developed using the flows measured at the Shell Creek near Punta Gorda gage and the USGS Prairie Creek near Fort Ogden, FL (02298123) gage.
-Prairie Creek is a major tributary to Shell Creek, accounting for approximately 62% of the Shell Creek watershed above the Shell Creek near Punta Gorda gage.
+Prairie Creek is a major tributary to Shell Creek, accounting for approximately 62% of the Shell Creek watershed above Shell Creek near the Punta Gorda gage.

 Various approaches were used to account for withdrawals from Shell Creek Reservoir by the City of Punta Gorda.
 When measurable flow over the dam occurred at the Shell Creek near Punta Gorda gage, flows were adjusted simply by adding the withdrawal quantities back to the gaged flows.
-For 479 days in the flow record when flow was reported as zero at the gage at the dam, a regression-based approach was used using Shell Creek near Punta Gorda flows and flows measured at the Prairie Creek near Fort Ogden and the USGS Charlie Creek near Gardner (02296500) gage.
-The regression based on Charlie Creek flows was necessary because flows in Prairie Creek flow were not monitored from October 1, 1968 to September 30, 1977.
+For 479 days in the flow record when flow was reported as zero at the gage at the dam, a regression-based approach was developed using Shell Creek near Punta Gorda flows and flows measured at the Prairie Creek near Fort Ogden and the USGS Charlie Creek near Gardner (02296500) gage.
+The regression based on Charlie Creek flows was necessary because flows in Prairie Creek were not monitored from October 1, 1968 to September 30, 1977.

 The third correction to the observed discharge record at the Shell Creek near Punta Gorda gage involved adjusting for anthropogenic groundwater discharges that result from agricultural practices in the watershed.
 Two approaches were used to estimate the contribution of excess irrigation water to the volume of water in the reservoir.
-First, an estimate of the monthly fraction of excess irrigation in the reservoir was developed from the observed reservoir chloride level and the ratio of groundwater to surface water reaching the reservoir.
+First, an estimate of the monthly fraction of excess irrigation water in the reservoir was developed from the observed reservoir chloride level and the ratio of groundwater to surface water reaching the reservoir.
 Second, excess irrigation flows were estimated for Shell Creek and Prairie Creek using recommended irrigation rates and application inefficiencies for crops specific to the watershed.
-Rates and periods of application were taken from the Institute of Food and Agricultural Sciences (IFAS) recommendations for nearby Manatee County.
+Rates and periods of application were taken from the University of Florida Institute of Food and Agricultural Sciences (IFAS) recommendations for nearby Manatee County.

-To estimate excess irrigation contributions to the Shell Creek Reservoir, it was assumed that row crops were irrigated using open ditch sub-irrigation techniques (ridge and furrow)

-and that citrus was irrigated using drip (trickle irrigation).
-Irrigation efficiency was assumed to be 60 % and 85%, respectively, for row crops and citrus irrigation.
+To estimate excess irrigation contributions to the Shell Creek Reservoir, it was assumed that row crops were irrigated using open ditch sub-irrigation techniques (ridge and furrow) and that citrus was irrigated using drip (trickle irrigation).
+As was done for the District's previous development of proposed minimum flows for the Lower Peace River and Lower Shell Creek (SWFWDM 2010), irrigation efficiency was assumed to be 60% and 85%, respectively, for row crops and citrus irrigation.
 Irrigation areas, application rates, periods and excess rate of flow delivered from Prairie Creek and Upper Shell Creek to the reservoir are listed in Table 5-4.
 The average excess irrigation flow estimates were 7.6 cfs for Prairie Creek and 9.5 cfs for Shell Creek.
 Using a mass balance equation, monthly estimates of excess groundwater flow in the reservoir were computed as shown in Table 5-5.
 Detailed information on the mass balance equation is provided in the HSW Engineering, Inc. (2016), included as Appendix B.